 - Step 4: Place fries on the baking sheet in a single layer.
 Spray lightly with olive oil if desired.
 Bake for 20-25 minutes, flipping halfway, until golden and crispy.

-Hint: Make sure to pat the zucchini dry before breading to help them get crisp in the oven—extra moisture = soggy fries!
+Make sure to pat the zucchini dry before breading to help them get crisp in the oven because extra moisture = soggy fries!

 Substitutions

-Here are some substitutions to make it adhere to your dietary needs!
+Here are some substitutions to make these oven baked zucchini fries adhere to your dietary needs!

-- breadcrumbs → use panko, crushed crackers, or almond flour
+- breadcrumbs → use panko, crushed crackers, gluten-free breadcrumbs, or almond flour

 - parmesan → use dairy-free cheese or nutritional yeast

-- egg → use milk or yogurt to help the coating stick
+- egg → use milk, yogurt, or oil to help the coating stick

 If you are using almond flour or gluten-free breadcrumbs, then these will already be gluten-free for you.